-32-year-old white male presents with complaints of irritability, nervousness and insomnia.
+Documentation Diagnosis Codes 32-year-old white male presents with complaints of F12.93 Cannabis use, unspecified with withdrawal irritability, nervousness and insomnia.
 States he has lost his appetite and has lost 5 pounds in the last two weeks.
-Admits he has been a regular marijuana smoker since age 16.
-His wife has been upset about his marijuana use; so he stopped cold turkey about 2 1⁄2 weeks ago.

-Final Diagnosis: Marijuana use withdrawal

-25-year-old female was admitted to inpatient facility for acute respiratory failure due to Percocet abuse with intoxication.
-The acute respiratory failure and Percocet intoxication resolved after treatment; and she is now being transferred to an inpatient drug rehabilitation facility for treatment of Percocet abuse.
+Admits he has been a regular marijuana smoker since Note: Code F12.93 is used to report cases of age 16.
+His wife has been upset about his marijuana use; physiological withdrawal from cannabis occurring in a so he stopped cold turkey about 2 1/2 weeks ago. person who is using cannabis regularly but not described as cannabis dependence.
+Final Diagnosis: Marijuana use withdrawal 25-year-old female was admitted to inpatient facility for acute respiratory failure due to Percocet abuse with with hypoxia or hypercapnia intoxication.
+The acute respiratory failure and Percocet intoxication resolved after treatment; and she is now being transferred to an inpatient drug rehabilitation facility